Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

 if (-Not (Test-Path "C:\\\\ImportantFile.txt")) {

-Write-Host "File not found!"
+Write-Host "File is not found!"

 } else {

-Write-Host "File exists."
+Write-Host "File is exists."

 }